-[AMOUNT] euro-commercial paper programme
+£[AMOUNT] euro-commercial paper programme

-We refer to a dealer agreement dated [DATE (the “Dealer Agreement”) between ourselves as Issuer[, [GUARANTOR] as Guarantor,] [DEALERS] as Dealers and the Arranger relating to a [AMOUNT] euro-commercial paper programme.
+We refer to a dealer agreement dated [DATE] (the “Dealer Agreement”) between ourselves as Issuer[, [GUARANTOR] as Guarantor,] [DEALERS] as Dealers and the Arranger relating to a £[AMOUNT] euro-commercial paper programme.
 Terms used in the Dealer Agreement shall have the same meaning in this letter.

-In accordance with Clause 2.7 (Increase in Maximum Amount) of the Dealer Agreement, we hereby notify each of the addressees listed above that the Maximum Amount is to be increased from [ 000,000,000] to [ 000,000,000] with effect from [ ], subject to delivery to the Dealers, the Arranger and the Agent of the following documents:
+In accordance with Clause 2.6 (Increase in Maximum Amount) of the Dealer Agreement, we hereby notify each of the addressees listed above that the Maximum Amount is to be increased from [●] to [●] with effect from [●], subject to delivery to the Dealers, the Arranger and the Agent of the following documents:

 (a) a certificate from a duly authorised officer of the Issuer [and the Guarantor] confirming that no changes have been made to the constitutional documents of the Issuer [or the Guarantor] since the date of the Dealer Agreement or, if there has been a change, a certified copy of the constitutional documents currently in force;